 The only gripe many users reported with Wondershare Filmora for Mac is that the program takes a while to launch, which is not a big issue.
 Other than that, this is one of the best and most affordable video editing software for Mac users.

-Part2: Top Kdenlive Alternatives on Mac
+Part2: Top 3 Kdenlive for Mac Alternatives

 The following are three free, open-source video editors for Mac that are ideal alternatives for Kdenlive on Mac